A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. Transfer the inorganic compound solution to the separating funnel.
+1. Transfer the inorganic compound solution to the separatory funnel.

 Key Procedures:

-• pH control: The pH of the aqueous solution can affect the extraction efficiency.
+• pH control: The pH of the aqueous solution can significantly affect the extraction efficiency.
+Adjusting the pH can enhance the extraction of certain metal ions by changing their speciation.

 Significance: